unplugvc/unplugvc.github.io/README.md

 Use jekyll-admin to modify the data `http://localhost:4000/admin`

 * Go in the `Data Files` section
+* Select the element you want to modify
 * In the right column click on the `Switch View to GUI Editor` orange button to toggle a more readable UI